Free agency spree sets stage for Raiders draft

 The Raiders also made some key additions on offense in free agency, signing backup quarterback Marcus Mariota, receiver Nelson Agholor and veteran tight end Jason Witten.

-Tight end doesn’t appear to be a position of need, with breakout star Darren Waller set at starter and Foster Moreau expected to be fully recovered from a knee injury that cut short a promising rookie year.
+Tight end didn’t appear to be a position of need, with breakout star Darren Waller set at starter and Foster Moreau expected to be fully recovered from a knee injury that cut short a promising rookie year.
 The Raiders also have versatile Derek Carrier but still signed Witten, who turns 38 next month.

 Witten has 1,215 catches for 12,977 yards in his career with Dallas.